 1: Meet Academic Requirements -

 In order to receive credit for this class, you will need to earn an A or B in the class and pass the "Credit by Examination" requirement.
 The exam could be anything from a report or project to a test.
 Your instructor will provide you with detailed information about the "Credit by Examination" requirement.

 2: Submit an Ohlone College Application -

-You can complete an Ohlone College application online or a printed Ohlone College application (PDF), or you can receive one from the Ohlone College Office of Admissions & Records.
+You must complete an Ohlone College application online or a printed Ohlone College application (PDF), or you can receive one from the Ohlone College Office of Admissions & Records.
 Once you have completed an application, follow the instructions for New Student Admissions and Registration.

 3: Complete "2+2 Application for Credit" -